 Melbourne may appear gritty at first glance, but it continually ranks as one of the world’s most livable cities.
 The profusion of graffiti is mostly confined to a few specific zones where artists are legally able to demonstrate their skills and enhance Melbourne’s creative vibe.
 Green spaces and cultural attractions abound, and FREE trams in the city center make exploring them a breeze.
 Given how easy it is to get around, I was able to see quite a lot during my two days in Melbourne.

-Nearby AC/DC Lane affords more breathing room and less clutter between murals.
+Nearby AC/DC Lane has more breathing room and less clutter between murals.
 It’s named after the Aussie rock group that gained international fame during the ’70s and ’80s and is home to Cherry Bar, one of the city’s top live music venues.
 Venture around the corner to find the impressive Duckboard Graffiti Walls.

 Join the queue for lunch at Chin Chin on Flinders Lane.
 The chef’s Asian fusion dishes are absolutely worth standing in line for!
 Highlights include zesty kingfish sashimi, light-as-air fried squid, and mouthwatering Wagyu beef rendang.
 If you don’t feel like waiting outside on the pavement, add your name to the list and head downstairs for a cocktail at the bar.

 Get a breath of fresh air after lunch with a stroll along the Yarra River.
 To get there, cross Princes Bridge next to Flinders Street Station, both iconic Melbourne landmarks.
-I’ve been told the riverside bars are a great place to while away an afternoon, but I had more laneways to explore.
+I’ve been told the riverside bars are a great place to spend an afternoon, but I had more laneways to explore.

 Elegant European-style covered shopping arcades provide a striking contrast to the paint-scrawled laneways.
 The Block Arcade looks like it’s been transported from the streets of London!
 This is an excellent place to pick up gifts, and Haighs Chocolates gives out free samples should you need an afternoon pick-me-up.